nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

     1. Test case: `deletep 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

     1. Test case: `deletep 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.